 The Top-Ranked, Accredited Program Is Helping Lead Patient-Centered Health Care Revolution

-New Orleans, LA – August 04, 2015 – Loyola University New Orleans, an accredited, Jesuit and Catholic institution of higher learning, announced today that its RN to BSN and Master of Science in Nursing in Health Care Systems Management degree programs have been awarded full accreditation through June 2020 from the Commission on Collegiate Nursing Education (CCNE), the nation’s foremost accrediting body for bachelor- and graduate-level nursing degree programs.
+New Orleans, LA – August 04, 2015 – Loyola University New Orleans, an accredited, Jesuit and Catholic institution of higher learning, announced today that its RN to BSN and Master of Science in Nursing in Health Care Systems Management (now known as Nursing Leadership) degree programs have been awarded full accreditation through June 2020 from the Commission on Collegiate Nursing Education (CCNE), the nation’s foremost accrediting body for bachelor- and graduate-level nursing degree programs.
 This puts all programs in the School of Nursing under one accrediting body with the DNP programs having been awarded full CCNE accreditation in 2012.

 Earning national accreditation from the CCNE demonstrates Loyola’s degree programs meet or exceed the highest standards for educational quality and integrity in nursing education, and validates the program’s mission to prepare professionals tasked with the challenge to improve the quality of health care in the United States.